Duchy of Savoy: From duchy to kingdom

-Charles Emmanuel II was succeeded by his 11-year-old son, Victor Amadeus II of Savoy; his mother, the French born Marie Jeanne Baptiste of Savoy-Nemours was regent.
+Charles Emmanuel II was succeeded by his 11-year-old son, Victor Amadeus II; his mother, the French born Marie Jeanne Baptiste of Savoy-Nemours was regent.
 Marie Jeanne sought to marry her son to the daughter and heir presumptive of King Peter II of Portugal.
-This could have led to Savoy becoming a possession of a foreign power.
+This could have led to the House of Savoy becoming rulers of Portugal.

 After Victor Amadeus II assumed power, Savoy became hostile to France, which invaded in the Nine Years' War.
-Savoy defeated the French in the Siege of Cuneo (1691), but was dramatically defeated in the battles of Staffarda and Marsaglia.
-Savoy became a French satellite, and Victor Amadeus II married Anne Marie d'Orléans, niece of King Louis XIV of France.
+Savoy defeated the French in the siege of Cuneo, but was dramatically defeated in the battles of Staffarda and Marsaglia.
+Savoy became a French satellite, and Victor Amadeus II married Anne Marie d'Orléans, niece of King Louis XIV.

 Savoy remained a French ally during the first phase of the War of the Spanish Succession, but changed sides later.
-France invaded again, and Savoy was saved by Austrian troops led by the duke's cousin, Prince Eugene of Savoy.
+France invaded again, and Savoy was saved by Austrian troops led by the Duke's cousin, Prince Eugene of Savoy at the siege of Turin.

 At the end of the war in 1713, Victor Amadeus II received the Kingdom of Sicily.
-By the Treaty of London (1718), Victor Amadeus II exchanged Sicily for Sardinia in 1720.
-Sardinia then became the Kingdom of Sardinia.
-The various dominions held in personal union by Victor Amadeus II included Sardinia, Savoy, Piedmont, Aosta Valley, Nice, and Oneglia.
+By the Treaty of London, Victor Amadeus II reluctantly exchanged Sicily for Sardinia in 1720.
+The various dominions held in personal union by Victor Amadeus II included Sardinia, Savoy, Piedmont, Aosta, Nice, and Oneglia.
 The collection was usually referred to as "Sardinia", meaning the kingdom.

+Charles Emmanuel III, son and successor of Victor Amadeus II, joined the War of the Austrian Succession and concluded it with a resounding victory against the French in the Battle of Assietta.
+In the subsequent Treaty of Aix-la-Chapelle (1748) he gained parts of western Lombardy like Angera and Vigevano.

 After the French Revolution, Savoy was invaded by the French Revolutionary Army in 1792 and annexed to France.
 Savoy was first incorporated as the department of Mont-Blanc; then, in 1798, it was divided between the departments of Mont-Blanc and Léman.
-Savoy, Piedmont, and Nice were restored to the House of Savoy at the Congress of Vienna in 1814–1815.

-Under the terms of the Treaty of Turin (1860), the region of Savoy and the County of Nice were annexed by France.
-The last Duke of Savoy became King Victor Emmanuel II of Italy.
+Part of Savoy was restored to Victor Emmanuel I in 1814 by the Congress of Vienna in 1814, with the remainder being returned in 1815 after the Hundred Days.

+Under the 1847 Perfect Fusion, the duchy was merged with the other parts of the Savoyard state into the unitary Kingdom of Sardinia.
+Savoy itself would be given to France under the terms of the Treaty of Turin (1860).